zimfw/sorin/README.md

     * `✘` when there was an error.
     * `V` when in a vim terminal.
     * Git information when you are in a git repo:
       * Current branch name.
-When in ['detached HEAD' state], the position or commit short hash.
+When in ['detached HEAD' state], the name of tag that contains current commit or the commit short hash.
+      * Git action, when there's an operation in progress.
       * `⬆` and/or `⬇` when there are commits ahead and/or behind of remote, respectively.
       * `✭` when there are stashed states.
       * `✚` when there are indexed added or modified files.